simofleanta/Fern/README.md

 Figure 1.
 Showing cost distribution

-The money is more invested on staff, followed by marketing and then R%D.
+The money is more invested on staff, followed by marketing and then R&D.

 <img width="762" alt="hottest month" src="https://user-images.githubusercontent.com/47668423/102689700-809ae480-4200-11eb-8201-7710a177af66.png">

 Figure 2.
-Showing opperational costs distribution across months
+Showing operational costs distribution across months

 Costs are higher during winter months, October, December and January